Mattress for Back Pain

 You needn't worry about waking up due to movement from you or your sleep partner.
 Hybrid mattresses negate motion transfer very well and are much less disruptive than their counterparts.

 The foam comfort layer, be it memory foam, latex, or gel, provide a sense of soothing comfort to the sleeper.
-The supportive spring core provides a firm base for the comfort layer and responds great to your movement.
+The supportive spring core provides a firm base for the comfort layer and responds well to your movement.
 Overall, both these layers combine to give you a comfortable sleep surface.

 The majority of us expect a comfortable surface to doze off on after a hard day.
 Hybrid mattresses offer this with the added advantage that you'll wake up the next morning pain-free and refreshed.

-• COOLING
+• Cooling

-• SUPPORTIVE
+• Supportive

 Each and every part of your body will be well supported, thanks to the multiple springs in the core layer.
 Additionally, these springs offer more gentle support for lighter areas while providing ample support for areas that are heavier, like your hips.